 John H. Rogers (1863-1930) – A lawman for 50 years, Rogers joined the Texas Rangers in 1882 but was later appointed as a U.S. Deputy Marshal.
 He returned to the Rangers and served as a captain until his death on November 11, 1930.

 E.C.
 Rucker – Served as a deputy sheriff of Tularosa, New Mexico, where he sided with John Good in the Tularosa feud.

 W.L.
 Rudd, aka Colorado Chico, Little Red (1844-1938) – Served under Lee Hall in McNelly’s Rangers in the 1870s and was elected sheriff of Karnes County, Texas, in the 1880s.
 He lived to be 94 years old.

 Thomas H. Rynning (1866-19??) – Born in Norway in 1866, Rynning arrived in the United States when he was just two years old.
 Joining the military, Rynning served under General Philip Sheridan during the campaigns against the Southern Cheyenne and the Chiricahua Apaches in 1885 and 1886.
-He was present at the capture of Geronimo and helped in the chase of Sitting Bull and his band as they escaped to British Columbia following the Battle of the Little Bighorn.
+He was present at the capture of Geronimo and helped chase Sitting Bull and his band as they escaped to British Columbia following the Battle of the Little Bighorn.
 1898 found him serving as a second Lieutenant with the Rough Riders and was with Roosevelt during the many military engagements that led up to the surrender of the opposition forces at Santiago, Cuba.
-He was working for the railroad when he was recruited to the Arizona Rangers and was appointed captain the following year when Burton Mossman resigned in 1902.
+He worked for the railroad when he was recruited to the Arizona Rangers and was appointed captain the following year when Burton Mossman resigned in 1902.
 In 1906 he led a force of volunteers assisting the Mexican Rurales to put down the rioting and bloodshed that were taking place in the copper mines of Cananea.
 During his tenure, he expanded the Arizona Rangers and began a thorough training program before he resigned on March 20, 1907.